acrolinx/acrolinx-coding-guidance/topics/check-types.md

 # Check Types

-Check types typically map to the different [integration points](integration-points.md).
+Check types are usually associated with specific [integration options](integration-points.md).
-Even if two integrations are build to implement a similar user story, the choice of check type might differ because of different [authentication](configuration.md#Authentication) modes.
+Even if you build two different integrations to implement a similar use case, each integration might use a different check type because of the different mode of [authentication](configuration.md#Authentication).

 See also: [Scheduling](scheduling.md)

 ## Interactive

-For integrative integrations with UI.
+Interactive integrations with a UI (user interface).

-* Document Custom Fields: User gets prompted to fill them out, if mandatory
+* Custom User and Document Information Fields: If required users enter custom user or document information when they run checks.
 * Priority: High
 * Analytics Document Assignment: Assign

 ## Automated

-For automated integrations, if the authentication information for the last editing user of the content is available.
+Automated integrations if the authentication information for the last user who edited the content is available.

-* Document Custom Fields: Optional
+* Custom Document Information Fields: Optional
 * Priority: Low
 * Analytics Document Assignment: Assign

 ## Baseline

-For integrations, where the user performing a check isn't the owner of the content.
+Integrations in which the user running a check isn't the owner of the content.

-* Document Custom Fields: Optional
+* Custom Document Information Fields: Optional
 * Priority: Low
 * Analytics Document Assignment: Don't assign

 ## Batch

-For integrations, where the user performing a check on multiple files is the owner of the content.
+Integrations in which the user running a check on several files is the owner of the content.

-* Document Custom Fields: Optional
+* Custom Document Information Fields: Optional
 * Priority: Low
 * Analytics Document Assignment: Assign